🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 Look at the states on the West Coast — like California, Washington, Oregon, and Colorado — all of these states have amended their laws to allow for both medical and non-medical use of marijuana.
 As a result, anybody over the age of 21 can walk into a dispensary, buy a few grams of weed, and smoke it on the way home.
 All of this is despite the fact that marijuana is still listed as a Schedule I drug by the federal government.

 Some states have a much stricter stance.
-Take Nebraska, for example; this state views marijuana in a similar context as the federal government.
+Take Idaho and Kansas, for example; these states view marijuana in a similar context as the federal government.
 Here, strict punishment is maintained for people using marijuana.
-Nebraska still doesn’t even have a medical marijuana program.
+Both states still don’t even have a medical marijuana program because of conservative leadership, public perception, strong opposition, and safety concerns.

 Delta 8 THC Laws